SofieGoethals/sofiegoethals.github.io/aboutme.md

 title: About me
 subtitle: Sofie Goethals
 ---
 Hi!
 My name is Sofie Goethals.
-I am currently a postdoctoral researcher at Columbia Business School, supervised by Professor Sandra Matz.
-Prior to that, I obtained my PhD in the [Applied Data Mining group](https://admantwerp.github.io/) at the University of Antwerp, supervised by Professor David Martens.
+I am currently an Associate Professor at the University of Antwerp.
+Prior to that, I obtained my PhD in the [Applied Data Mining group](https://admantwerp.github.io/) at the University of Antwerp, supervised by Professor David Martens, and was a postdoctoral researcher at Columbia Business School, supervised by Professor Sandra Matz